utdata/rwdir/docs/03-import.md

 - Learn how to import CSV files.
 - Introduce the Data Frame/Tibble.

-We are going to do this through working with well drilling reports from the Texas Water Development board.
+We will do this through working with well drilling reports from the Texas Water Development board.
 We'll pull reports from counties in the Austin MSA and be able to see the kinds of wells dug, where they are and the pace of drilling.

 ## Data types